brutalsam96/s21_stringplus/README.md

 ## Part 3.
 Bonus.
 Implementation of some format modifiers of the sprintf function

 Bonus assignment for extra points.
 You need to implement some format modifiers of the sprintf function from the stdio.h library:
-- The function must be placed in the s21_string.h library;
+- The function must be placed in the s21_string.h library.
-- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation;
+- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation.
 - The next additional format modifiers must be supported:
   - Specifiers: g, G, e, E, x, X, o, p
   - Flags: #, 0